Periscope: A Robotic Camera System to Support Remote Physical Collaboration: Technical Details

 \subsubsection{Freedrive.}

-The \textit{worker-led mode} allows the robot-mounted camera to be manually moved by the worker into a desired pose.
-This mode switches the robot to freedrive directly via URScript.
-In freedrive, the robot arm senses the forces applied to it and moves in the direction of the force as if it is being pushed or pulled by the worker.
+The robot is switched to freedrive directly via URScript.
+In freedrive, the robot can be manually moved by the worker into a desired pose.
+The robot arm senses the forces applied to it and moves in the direction of the force as if it is being pushed or pulled by the user.